 • Applicable fees

-The California Department of Motor Vehicles defines a “revived salvage” vehicle as one that was reported by the owner or insurance company as a total loss, but that has now been restored to operational condition.
+The California Department of Motor Vehicles defines a “revived salvage” vehicle as one reported by the owner or insurance company as a total loss, which has now been restored to operational condition.
 As a result, a vehicle that has been repaired and re-registered with the DMV is titled “revived.”
 This may be known as a “rebuilt” vehicle in other states.

 So, in California, while salvage vehicles may be deemed unroadworthy, a revived salvage vehicle can be registered and drivable on the roadways.
-More than likely, when you hear about “salvage” vehicles being bought and driven, these are actually in reference to vehicles that have “revived salvage” status.
+More than likely, when you hear about “salvage” vehicles being bought and driven, these refer to vehicles with “revived salvage” status.

 Read more about how to register a salvage title car in California